PedroTajia/pedrotajia.github.io/_posts/2024-11-24-Contrastive-Deep-Explanations.md

     return z, grid_images
 ```

-I believe this approach is useful to understand how the network classifier goes through the latent space to find the image the outputs the correct label.
+I believe this view of the problem will be useful to understand how the network classifier goes through the latent space to find the image the outputs the correct label.
 Instead of depending on two variables to change an *image A* to an *image B*, is shown a sequence of transformation applied to *image A* to become *image B*.